niemopen/ntac-admin/documents/niem-pubs-v1.0-pn01/niem-pubs-v1.0-pn01.md

 ### 1.1.1 Definitions of terms

 - **NIEMOpen** (or **NIEM**) refers to the NIEM Open Project
-- **NIEM** followed by a version number (e.g., NIEM 6.0) reference data model and related specifications.
+- **NIEM** followed by a version number (e.g., NIEM 6.0) refers tp a reference data model and related specifications.
 - The NIEM **Core** refers to the content of the reference data model that is not associated with a specific Domain.
 - A NIEM **Domain** refers to content of the reference data model that is associated with a specific segment of government or industry.